 The origin of hot cross buns is unclear, and there are numerous theories offered.
 Some say their history dates from the small consecrated loaves that were once given to the poor as alms by priests after the Mass.

 It's also claimed that in 1361, a Father Rocliff of St. Albans Abby in southern Hertfordshire handed out sweet, spiced buns marked with a cross to the poor after the Good Friday Mass.
 Good Friday is also known as the Day of the Cross.

-The little buns must have been a hit with the parishioners, as their association with Good Friday remains today, making the old fashioned hot cross buns recipe one of the most popular Easter recipes and an Easter tradition in many kitchens across the land.
+The tasty little buns must have been a hit with the parishioners, as their association with Good Friday remains today, making the traditional hot cross buns recipe one of the most popular Easter recipes and an Easter tradition in many kitchens across the land.